Toggle Side Panel

 If the Connector has multiple authentication types defined on it, a dropdown will be shown where you can change which is currently displayed, allowing you to change the text for each.

-If a Connector has any Partner Console-level parameters available, the Installation User Experience will also display a “Settings”.
+If a Connector has any Partner Console-level parameters available, the Installation User Experience page will also display a “Settings” tab.

-This is where you can store values such as the Client ID and Client Secret of an external app to use when that Connector is installed, as well as any Scopes or general settings.
-What’s available there depends on the Connector.
+This is where you can store values such as the Client ID and Client Secret of an external OAuth app to use when that Connector is installed, as well as the Scopes Cyclr should request.
+What’s available here depends on the Connector.

 If you choose to provide any details here, they will be used whenever that Connector is installed, whether that’s as a Template Connector or an Account Connector.